jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.12.21 LidarNearestNeighbourGridding
+#### 8.12.22 LidarNearestNeighbourGridding

 Grids LAS files using nearest-neighbour scheme.
-When the input/output parameters are not specified, the tool grids all LAS files contained within the working directory..
+When the input/output parameters are not specified, the tool grids all LAS files contained within the working directory.

 *Parameters*: